matheusacuna/matheusfilizzola/README.md

    ## About me
    - I'm from Brazil, specifically in Belém do Pará
-   - I'm a student of Information Systems 💻 at [Universidade Federal Rural da Amazônia](https://agildesenvolvimento.com/)
+   - I have a bachelor's degree in information systems💻 at [Universidade Federal Rural da Amazônia]
-   - I work as Unity Developer
+   - I work as Unity Developer into JoyJog Studio.(http://www.joyjogstudio.com.br/index.html)
    - Indie Game Developer 🎮👨‍💻

    #### My passions 🤩